battre/autocomplete-attribute-explainer/README.md

 > Proposed but not discussed. ([Issue
 > #10](https://github.com/battre/autocomplete-attribute-explainer/issues/10))

-### Lowest common denominator vs. framework with country specific profiles
+### Lowest common denominator vs. framework with country-specific profiles

-The current `autocomplete` spec tried to nudge all websites to use a lowest common denominator for address formats.
-It suggested using a single full name field intead of using given and family name fields.
+The current `autocomplete` spec tries to nudge all websites to use the lowest common denominator for address formats.
+It suggested using a single full name field instead of using given and family name fields.
 It asked for unstructured address lines instead of asking for a house number and street name.

 In theory this is a great strategy.

-In practice it turns out that this approach suffered from two major challenges:
+In practice it turns out that this approach suffers from two major challenges:
-* Many websites preferred to follow local customs or requirements of shipping companies and did not ask for unstructured information but implemented the form structure they desired and thereby did not support the autocomplete spec.
+* Many websites prefer to follow local customs or requirements of shipping companies and do not ask for unstructured information but implement the form structure they desire and thereby do not fully support the autocomplete spec.
-* Concepts like `address-levelX` were not very clear and we are not aware of any browsers that support `address-level3` or higher.
+* Concepts like `address-levelX` are not very clear and we are not aware of any browsers that support `address-level3` or higher.

 We propose that the `autofill` attribute follows a similar strategy as ISO 19160:

-A **core model** offers a modeling framework for addresses which is complemented by **country-specific profiles** which explain how to apply the model for specific countries.
+A **core model** offers a framework for describing addresses which is complemented by **country-specific profiles**.
+Those explain how to apply and adapt the framework for specific countries.

 In practice, this means that the core model can contain concepts such as `address-level1`, `address-level2`, `address-level3` and the country-specific